 (Post Publish Box – Schedule Button)

 Your post will now show as being “Scheduled” inside the Post Edit > Publish module …

 Your saved post will now show as being “Scheduled” in your Posts screen …

 You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …

-Let’s show you now how to republish WordPress posts.
+Let us show you now how to republish existing WP posts.

-In some instances, you may need to republish an old post.
-If so, there are a few different options you can use to do this:
+In some situations, you may want to republish an old post.
+If you do, there are a few different options you can use to do this: